 3. Epic of Gilgamesh: Standard Akkadian Version

-It was discovered by Hormuzd Rassam from the ruins of the library of Ashurbanipal in Nineveh.
-The standard Akkadian and old Babylonian version had two different and distinct opening phrases based on which these two can be distinguished.
-In these cuneiform versions, such opening words are known as incipit.
-The incipit in older version starts with “Surpassing all other kings” whereas in the standard version it says ‘He who saw the deep”.
-In the later phrase, the word ‘deep’ is translated from Akkadian word ‘nagbu’ which linguists have interpreted as an iteration that refers to ‘unknown mysteries’.
+It was discovered by Hormuzd Rassam in the ruins of the library of Ashurbanipal in Nineveh.
+The standard Akkadian and Old Babylonian versions have two different and distinct opening phrases.
+In cuneiform texts, these opening words are known as “incipit.”
+The incipit in the Old Babylonian version opens with the words Surpassing all other kings whereas in the standard version it says: He who saw the deep.
+In the second phrase, the word “deep” is translated from the Akkadian word nagbu which linguists have interpreted as having the meaning “unknown mysteries.”

 2. Biblical References

-1. Epic of Gilgamesh: Influences in art and literature
+1. Epic of Gilgamesh: Influences in Art and Literature